Satwikan/dsa/dynamic-programming/README.md

 - in top down we were building our solution from n to start, but in bottom up we are building our solution from start to n.
 - i.e; for each sub-problem, we should already have the solution for it's previous sub-problem unlike Memoization.
+- we will have array of dimensions that is equal to number of variables changing

 ```
 int fib(int n) {